 The costs related to starting a nonprofit can be surprising and overwhelming.
 Luckily, you’re not alone.
 The government, foundations, corporations, and even your competitors can all be excellent resources for finding startup funding.

 Grant funding can bring in a significant amount, but fundraisers may have trouble knowing where to start.
-We’ve written several articles to help nonprofits prepare and find grants.
+We’ve written several articles to help nonprofits prepare and find funding opportunities.
 Find them all on our Nonprofit Blog.
-It also includes a host of helpful guides and other resources on “starting a nonprofit” – know all you must as you embark on this noble journey!
-Subscribe to our newsletter to receive a collection of our best resources in your inbox every month.
+It also includes helpful guides and other resources on starting a nonprofit.

 Expert help and coaching can take your nonprofit growth to the next level – explore Donorbox Premium!
 Let the Donorbox experts be there with you every step of the way and show you the ropes of fundraising.
 Pricing is personalized for every organization.